 Why does my car pull to the right more than left?

 Roads are crowned (higher in center) for water drainage, creating a slight right pull.
 This is normal.
-However, if you must constantly fight the wheel or the pull is strong, you have an actual problem requiring alignment or repair.
+However, if you must constantly fight the wheel or the pull is strong, you have an actual problem requiring professional diagnosis and repair.

 Can I drive with my car pulling to one side?